lichenscript/lichenscript/README.md

 ## What's the different with Rust?
 Why not Rust?

+### LS do NOT use lifetime

-Waterlang is high level language.
+LS is high level language.
 I don't want the programmer to care about the detail of the memory such as liftime/smart pointer.

-Waterlang is designed to use the ecosystem of C++ in Computer Graphic.
+LS is designed to use the ecosystem of C++ in
+Computer Graphic.
 So comping to C is reasonable.

 It't not hard to support Rust in the future.

+### LS is more dynamic than Rust

+dynamic dispatch

+## What's different from JavaScript/TypeScript?

+### class private field are guaranteed by the type system

+Unlike JavaScript/TypeScipt, which is 'fake' private, LS's private is guaranteed, so you don't need a `#` syntax to implement real private field.

+### No exceptions and try/catch

+### More static